 With this tool you can create screens for multiple platforms in one project.
 Adobe’s artboard feature is also super quick - allowing its users to create large projects (100 + screens ) with no problems at all.

-We work really fast here at AJ&Smart - turning out prototypes in just 4 days, so this tool is excellent for us and it’s also very well recognised across the board.
-We recommend it to starting UX designers as once you familiarise yourself from the beginning with this tool - there’s so much scope to grow with it.
+We work really fast here at AJ&Smart - turning out prototypes in just 4 days, so this tool is excellent for us and it’s also very well recognized across the board.
+We recommend it to starting UX designers as once you familiarize yourself from the beginning with this tool - there’s so much scope to grow with it.